Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/01-shell-basics.md

 wc -l all_counts.txt
 ```

-### Copying, renaming, and removing files
+### Renaming and removing files

-Sometimes you will need to copy a file, or move one into another directory, which can be achieved wuith the `cp` and `mv` commands, respectively.
-Let's copy the all_counts.txt file from the fundamentals_of_bioinformatics directory to your home directory.
+Sometimes you will need to reorganize your directories or rename a file, which can be achieved wuith the `mv` command.
+Let's start by copying the all_counts.txt file from the fundamentals_of_bioinformatics directory to your home directory.

 ```bash
 # Copy the all_counts.txt file to your home directory